invad0r/notable-notes/notes/heredoc.md

 ---
-tags: [bash, heredoc, linux]
+tags: [heredoc, linux]
 title: heredoc
 created: '2019-07-30T06:19:49.079Z'
-modified: '2019-08-01T07:13:52.955Z'
+modified: '2019-08-25T20:15:35.134Z'
 ---

 # heredoc

-> "here document is a special-purpose code block.
+> here-document is a special-purpose code block.
 It uses a form of I/O redirection to feed a command list to an interactive program or a command

 ## promt
 ```sh